utdata/icj-class/static-apps/static-01-framework.md

 ## Set up development

-The best way to set up your project template is to use [degit](https://www.npmjs.com/package/degit) to download the template from the `icj-project-template` repo.
+The best way to set up your project template is to use [degit](https://www.npmjs.com/package/degit) to download the template from the `icj-project-rig` repo.

 - Create your project folder, called `yourname-staticapp`.
 - Open VS Code into that folder and open the Terminal.
-- Run `degit utdata/icj-project-template`.
+- Run `degit utdata/icj-project-rig`.
 - Create your Github repo and connect them.
 - run `npm install` to install all the Node software
 - run `gulp dev` to process all the files and start the server.